geekdenz/drupal-autosave/README.txt

 ======
-original concept by Edmund Kwok (edmund.kwok [at] insyghtful.com) Drupal 6 version and current maintainer: Peter Lindstrom sponsored by About.com
+original concept by Edmund Kwok (edmund.kwok [at] insyghtful.com) Drupal 6 version and current maintainer: Peter Lindstrom sponsored by About.com Drupal 7 version and current maintainer: Larry Garfield sponsored by American Public Media.

 CHANGE LOG
 ==========
-- 7.x-1.x - working dev version for D7 [not yet functional]
+- 7.x-2.x - Working dev version; can handle TinyMCE WYSIWYG areas only.
 - 6.x-2.0 version is a complete re-write to remove dependencies on TinyMCE.
 - this version is now tied to the WYSIWYG module and currently is known to work with FCK, CK and TinyMCE 3.0 editors but requires the 6.x-2.x-dev version of WYSIWYG with this patch: http://drupal.org/node/614146#comment-2193764; this patch should be commited soon and will